 Same store revenue growth and Same stores gross profit growth is calculated using franchised automobile dealerships that we have owned for at least 2 full years.
 Same stores growth is in comparison with the same quarter in the prior year.
 These financial measures have been calculated as described under "NON-GAAP MEASURES".

-This number includes 100% of vehicles and service and collision repair orders sold by these dealerships in which we have less than
+This number includes 100% of vehicles and service and collision repair orders sold by these dealerships in which we have less than 1

-^{100%} investment.
+This humber includes 100% of vehicles and service and consistent repair orders sold by these dealerships in which we have less that 100% investment.
 In Q1 2018, the Company redefined the calculation of adjusted net earnings.
 The results from operations have historically been lower in the first and fourth quarters of each year, largely due to consumer purchasing patterns during the holiday season, inclement weather and the reduced number of business days during the holiday season.
 As a result, our financial performance is generally not as strong during the first and fourth quarters than during the other quarters of each fiscal year.
-The timing of acquisitions and divestitures may have also caused significant fluctuations in operating results from quarter to quarter.
+The timing of acquisitions and divestitures may have also caused significant fluctuations in operating results from quarters to exerter.
+5 results from quarter to quarter.